-Co-Designing Services with Vulnerable Populations
+Co-Creating Services with Equity-Deserving Populations

 One of the strategic research directions in McMaster’s 2018-2023 plan for a “Brighter World” is to advance “equitable, prosperous and sustainable societies”.
-Addressing the complex inequities faced by vulnerable populations, however, can be challenging and requires innovative research methodologies to mobilize change.
+Addressing the complex inequities faced by equity-deserving populations, however, can be challenging and requires innovative research methodologies to mobilize change.
 There is a movement towards co-producing change in collaboration with service users and a ‘design thinking’ approach as a new imperative for system transformation in Canada as well as in other countries around the world.

 In 2019, the McMaster Strategic Alignment Fund established a co-design hub for vulnerable populations.
 This three-year co-design initiative brings together inter-disciplinary researchers, students, service providers and service users to create a virtual and physical “Co-Design-VP Hub”.
 The hub will facilitate partnership formation, advance methods of co-design, and enable knowledge-sharing through three overlapping foci: 1) engage; 2) educate; and 3) innovate.
-The plan is to build on local partnerships and move to global leadership in health and social service research with vulnerable populations (eg. families of children with disabilities, individuals with mental illness, older adults with a disability, indigenous communities).
+The plan is to build on local partnerships and move to global leadership in health and social service research with equity-deserving populations (eg. families of children with disabilities, individuals with mental illness, older adults with a disability, indigenous communities).